 - Axolotl Craze and Configurations: A general increase in Axolotlâs popularity exemplified by

-, and a shared tool, huggingface/text-embeddings-inference, for fast inference solution for text embeddings by@le_mess
+@casper_ai, data efficiency and pretrained models brought up by@bjoernp, and a shared tool, huggingface/text-embeddings-inference, for fast inference solution for text embeddings by@le_mess.

 DiscoResearch Channel Summaries